somnath271/Simple-JavaScript-Projects/README.md

 Here's a brief overview of the projects included in this repository:

 1. **Prime Number Checker**: A simple web application to check whether a given number is prime or not.
 It includes HTML, CSS, and JavaScript files.
+2. **Scientific Calculator**: A simple web-based scientific calculator that performs basic arithmetic operations and scientific functions such as sine, cosine, tangent, and square root.

 ## Getting Started